-Understanding Life as a System & Making Contributions to Medical Care, Food & the Environment
+Understanding Life as a System with Big Data and Making Contributions to Medical Care, Food, and the Environment

 Professor, Program Chairperson

 It is now possible to obtain enormous amounts of data on living systems through comprehensive measurement and analysis.
 For example, we can use metabolomic analysis for metabolomics, metagenomic analysis for DNA, transcriptome analysis for gene expression, and proteome analysis for proteins.
 Systems biology is expected to use this data to reveal the inner workings of life and go on to apply the findings to benefit society.
 The Systems Biology Project at SFC collaborates with TTCK (Tsuruoka Town Campus) to allow for a multifaceted approach to be taken in a variety of frontier fields, such as cancer, the immune system, the gut microbiome, food and health, the origin and evolution of life, extremophiles, astrobiology, microbial communities in urban environments, genomics, and systems biology.
 The Program also develops unique bio-ventures, including a saliva test to detect cancer, a blood test to diagnose depression, and the production of synthetic spider silk.